 Creating a Civil Rights Timeline

 - While Brown v.
 Board of Education is considered a landmark case of the 20th century, it was not the first nor the last in a series of cases that addressed civil liberties and equal rights.
 Construct a classroom timeline of the civil rights movement after the Brown decision.
 Divide students into teams, assigning each team a specific decade (or some other appropriate breakdown depending upon class size).
 Instruct the teams to research the Supreme Court decisions from 1955 onward that impacted civil rights, the key players, as well as the events, and legislation that followed in the wake of these decisions.
 Direct them to creatively present their findings on poster boards, one board per team.
-Encourage students to research the Online Catalog for photos and other primary documents to display on their posters.
+Encourage students to research the National Archives Catalog for photos and other primary documents to display on their posters.
 Construct the timeline from the finished posters and require each group to explain its piece.

 Connecting with Poetry